MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-contracts-and-service-contract-quotes.md

 3. Choose the **Open Contract** action to open the service contract for editing.
 4. In the **Cancel Reason Code** field, choose the relevant reason code.
 To add more reason codes, choose the **Advanced** action.

-     If the check box in the **Use Contract Cancel Reason** field in the **Service Mgt.
-Setup** window is selected, you must specify a cancel reason code when cancelling contracts.
+     If the check box in the **Use Contract Cancel Reason** field on the **Service Mgt.
+Setup** page is selected, you must specify a cancel reason code when cancelling contracts.

 5. In the **Status** field, choose **Cancelled**.
 6. If there are unposted invoices, credit memos, or opened prepaid entries for the contract, a confirmation message will appear.
 In the message box, choose **No** to return to the contract and post the documents, or **Yes** to continue the cancellation process.

 ## <a name="filing-a-service-contract-or-contract-quote"></a>Filing a service contract or contract quote
 You can file service contracts and contract quotes at any time to record and archive a copy of the contract or contract quote. [!INCLUDE[d365fin](includes/d365fin_md.md)] files service contracts automatically when you convert contract quotes to service contracts or cancel service contracts.
-You can file a contract or quote yourself by choosing the **File Contract** action in the **Service Contracts** or **Service Contract Quotes** windows.
+You can file a contract or quote yourself by choosing the **File Contract** action in the **Service Contracts** or **Service Contract Quotes** pages.
 If you want to view your archived contracts of quotes by searching for **Filed Contracts**.

 ## <a name="see-also"></a>See Also
 [Set Up Service Contracts](service-how-setup-service-contracts.md)